The Colleague Room

 Over time though, the number of platforms available to colleagues got way out of hand.

 The situation had left people really frustrated.
 The tasks they needed to do their jobs were spread over literally dozens of services.
 All of these had wildly inconsistent (and often poorly designed) user experiences.

 The huge number of disparate colleague services was causing inefficiency for the business and it’s people.
 By speaking to actual colleagues and getting their feedback, were could understand and frame the problem to Tesco.

 Rather than continuing to design distinct sites for each new feature, we proposed a different approach.

 We pitched a dramatic digital transformation project : to consolidate all of Tesco colleague’s self service into one mobile-first, user centric website.

 Inspired by the UK government’s fantastic work with GOV.UK, The Colleague Room is a gradual migration of dozens of colleague services into a single place.
 The site is designed simply and responsively — meaning that anybody can use it, regardless of their ability level or the device they’re using.

-To understand colleague needs and establish priorities.
-I ran workshops to identify the various features and requirements needed for each service.
+We needed to understand colleague needs and establish priorities.
+By running workshops with store workers, we could identify the various features and requirements needed for each service.

 There’s nothing superfluous or irrelevant going on here.
 Every page and workflow is designed around being straightforward.